New Zealanders talk online, work online and shop online, but are they online savvy?

 1. Take stock of your setup

-It’s easy to let things slide when business ramps up, but making sure you are stable and secure will help you put your best foot forward this season.
+It’s easy to let things slide when business ramps up but making sure you are stable and secure will help you put your best foot forward this season.

 Ensure you have secure payment gateways on your site, like SSL encryption and two-factor authentication.
 Check all your software and plug-ins are up to date, and your back-end systems have latest security patches.
-Lastly, a simple password is simply risky – encourage customers and admin staff create strong passwords and have multi-factor authentication (MFA) enabled.
+Lastly, a simple password is simply risky – encourage customers and admin staff to create strong passwords and have multi-factor authentication (MFA) enabled.
 Being wise with your digital setup helps to reduce the risk of hackers and unauthorised access.

 2. Train your teams